twhit27/assignment1/README.md

-# assignment1
+# Assignment 2
-Welcome to the Internet!
+Why did the rope get promoted?
+It knew how to pull strings!